 - Finding developers can be challenging, especially if unable to offer competitive salaries and benefits.
 Startup owners typically have limited financial resources, making it difficult to match the compensation packages of large companies.

 Hiring talented developers for your startup is something the founders reportedly find tougher than raising finances for their business.
 In today’s tech-driven world, sourcing and hiring the right tech talent for your team is a huge challenge.

-In a world that increasingly runs on code, developers definitely rule.
-The tech giants like Google, Facebook and Amazon offer lucrative salaries and associated perks to lure the top developer talent.
+In a world that increasingly runs on code, developers rule.
+The tech giants like Google, Facebook, and Amazon offer lucrative salaries and associated perks to lure top developer talent.

 The cash-strapped startups cannot compete with other tech giants in terms of salaries and other perks and in an attempt to save on the financial resources, they end up hiring freelancers to meet their development needs.